SixLineStudio/InventorySystemX_Documantation/docs/intro.md

 additional functionality.
 These include:

-- **``Storage Component``** - This is a **C++** and **Blueprint** class that manages the storage of items in the inventory.
+- **``Storage Component``** - This is a **C++** and **Blueprint** class that manages the storage of items in the storage.
 It is responsible for keeping track of the available slots in the storage and storing items in those slots.

 ## Inventory Component